Reservix/setup-a-monorepo/guide/01-introduction.md

 - [One vs. many — Why we moved from multiple git repos to a monorepo and how we set it up](https://hackernoon.com/one-vs-many-why-we-moved-from-multiple-git-repos-to-a-monorepo-and-how-we-set-it-up-f4abb0cfe469)
 - [Monorepos: Please don’t!](https://medium.com/@mattklein123/monorepos-please-dont-e9a279be011b)

-## Monorepos in the world of Node.js/JavaScript
+## Monorepos in with Node.js/JavaScript

 When talking about Node.js and JavaScript a monorepo is a repository that contains mulitple node modules, which potentially can be published to the npm regitry.
 If one module inside the monorepo requires another module, you can do this like you would require a module from a global registry: `require('my-module')`.